KOSASIH/Global-Connect/README.md

 # Global-Connect
 Global Connect is an innovative initiative aimed at enhancing the adoption of PiDualTx technology and PiCoin worldwide.
+This repository contains the project's codebase, documentation, and resources for developing a user-friendly mobile application, educational materials, and tools for business partnerships.
+The goal is to create a sustainable ecosystem that supports the use of PiCoin as a widely accepted digital currency.